How to Cope When You’re Envious of a Friend

 1. Practice self-compassion.

 Unfortunately, many of us tend to judge ourselves harshly for experiencing what is simply part of the normal range of human emotions.
-Being self-critical (e.g., by telling yourself you are a “bad” friend, or that you’re being overly sensitive or ungrateful) only makes the situation more difficult.
+Being self-critical, by telling yourself you are a “bad” friend or that you’re being overly sensitive or ungrateful, only makes the situation more difficult.
 It also creates room for other uncomfortable emotions, like anxiety and shame.

 Instead of being hard on yourself, practice self-compassion for your feelings, as well as whatever it is you are struggling with.
-Engaging in positive self-talk (What would you say to a friend who was struggling with envy?) or finding an affirmation or self-care routine might sound like band-aid solutions, but they can bolster your self-esteem and ability to cope with hardship.
+Engaging in positive self-talk—What would you say to a friend who was struggling with envy?—or finding an affirmation or self-care routine might sound like band-aid solutions, but they can bolster your self-esteem and ability to cope with hardship.
 It’s also important to normalize your experiences.
-It’s perfectly understandable to feel upset when the thing you want so badly is in someone else’s hands, especially when that person is a friend and someone with whom you identify so closely.
-And conflicting emotions are difficult but common; Just because you are sad for yourself does not mean you aren’t able to feel happy for or proud of your friend.
+It’s understandable to feel upset when the thing you want so badly is in someone else’s hands, especially when that person is a friend and someone with whom you identify so closely.
+And conflicting emotions are difficult but common: Just because you are sad for yourself does not mean you aren’t able to feel happy for or proud of your friend.
 Allow yourself to fully experience, accept, and even embrace this range of emotions without judgment.

 2. Use envy as motivation.

 It might seem like there is little value in feeling envious, but it can be a powerful force for change.
-When we’re in tune with and willing to accept the discomfort it brings, envy can point us towards our values and goals and motivate us to take action.
-If you have mixed emotions about a friend’s exciting new job, perhaps this is a sign that you should make that career change you’ve been contemplating?
+When we’re in tune with and willing to accept the discomfort it brings, envy can point us toward our values and goals and motivate us to take action.
+If you have mixed emotions about a friend’s exciting new job, perhaps this is a sign that you should make the career change you’ve contemplated?
 Envious of a friend’s relationship status or social skills?
-Use this as motivation to engage more fully in dating or making friends.
-When channeled in this way, envy is actually kind of adaptive — It’s a compass that can keep us on track, as long as we are willing to listen.
+Use it as motivation to engage more fully in dating or making friends.
+Channeled this way, envy is actually kind of adaptive; it’s a compass that can keep us on track, as long as we are willing to listen.

 3. Interrupt envy with gratitude.

-When we're upset with our circumstances, it can make it all the more difficult to practice gratitude.
-The reality is, however, that these are the moments when we need it the most.
-Gratitude is not about ignoring what we desire, but rather choosing to focus on the things we do have that bring us value or joy.
+When we're upset with our circumstances, it can be more difficult to practice gratitude.
+The reality, however, is that these are the moments when we need it the most.
+Gratitude is not about ignoring what we desire, but choosing to focus on the things we do have that bring us value or joy.
 Focusing on your appreciation for knowing the value of a dollar or your work ethic when you're envious of a friend's financial situation can make conversations much less triggering.
 Instead of feeling envious of a friend’s appearance, focus on the things you like about yourself, or the fact that you have a body that allows you to exercise.
-It might seem simple, but finding a sustainable way to practice gratitude (like The Five-Minute Journal) can increase your satisfaction with life as well as your relationships.
+It might seem simple, but finding a sustainable way to practice gratitude can increase your satisfaction with life as well as your relationships.

 4. Use envy as an opportunity for connection.

 We tend to keep feelings of envy a secret (especially from those we are envious of).
-Although discussing these experiences can be difficult (not to mention awkward), holding them in can make us feel increasingly distressed and disconnected.
+Although discussing these experiences can be difficult, not to mention awkward, holding them in can make us feel increasingly distressed and disconnected.
 Sharing feelings of envy might be done in an effort to explain why you've been distant or even irritable.
-It can also be a way to propose small changes that might make things feel less triggering or upsetting (e.g., like avoiding certain topics or suggesting less expensive activities).
+It can also be a way to propose small changes that might make things feel less triggering or upsetting (e.g., avoiding certain topics or suggesting less expensive activities).
 Whatever the reason, when approached carefully, being open can help you process your feelings of envy or resentment, find new ways to cope, and even bring you closer together.